NicoleRauch/simple-config/README.md

 ## Documentation

-simple-configure is a NodeJS module that provides a simple container for properties.
+simple-configure is a node.js module that provides a simple container for properties.
 To create this container, simply require the module:

 <pre>
 var simpleConfigure = require('simple-configure');